 KPA offers OSHA 10- and 30-hour training at an affordable price point for employers.

-Certified by OSHA, these training programs are accessible through KPA EHS, our all-in-one workforce safety and compliance software platform.
+Certified by OSHA, these training programs are accessible through KPA Flex, our all-in-one workforce safety and compliance software platform.
 Managers can track training completions in both tools alongside other required safety course records.

 To learn more about OSHA 10 and 30 training, and to see how KPA can improve safety and compliance at your organization, schedule a conversation with us>.